Jean-Henri Fabre: Biography

 Fabre was born on 21 December 1823 in Saint-Léons in Aveyron, France.

 Fabre was largely an autodidact, owing to the poverty of his family.
-Nevertheless, he acquired a primary teaching certificate at the young age of 19 and began teaching in Carpentras whilst pursuing further studies.
+Nevertheless, he acquired a primary teaching certificate at the age of 19 and began teaching in Carpentras whilst pursuing further studies.
 In 1849, he was appointed to a teaching post in Ajaccio (Corsica), then in 1853 moved on to the lycée in Avignon.

 Fabre was a popular teacher, physicist, chemist and botanist.
 However, he is probably best known for his findings in the field of entomology, the study of insects, and is considered by many to be the father of modern entomology.
 Much of his enduring popularity is due to his marvellous teaching ability and his manner of writing about the lives of insects in biographical form, which he preferred to a clinically detached, journalistic mode of recording.
 In doing so he combined what he called "my passion for scientific truth" with keen observations and an engaging, colloquial style of writing.
 Fabre (translated) wrote:

 His Souvenirs Entomologiques is a series of texts on insects and arachnids.
 He influenced the later writings of Charles Darwin, who called Fabre "an inimitable observer".
 Fabre, however, was a Christian who remained sceptical about Darwin's theory of evolution, as he always held back from all theories and systems.
 His special force was exact and detailed observation, field research, always avoiding general conclusions from his observations, which he considered premature.

 In one of Fabre's most famous experiments, he arranged pine processionary caterpillars to form a continuous loop around the edge of a pot.
 As each caterpillar instinctively followed the silken trail of the caterpillars in front of it, the group moved around in a circle for seven days.
 He further was able to forecast low atmospheric pressure events by observing the behaviours of the caterpillars.

 He died on 11 October 1915.

 In the English speaking world, he became known through the extensive translations of his work by Alexander Teixeira de Mattos, carried out from 1912 to 1922.